 Gentlemen: Enclosed is remittance to cover my subscription to Radio Digest for one year. (\$1.50 in United States.
 Canada, \$2.25; Foreign, \$3.00.)
-BUSINESS OPPORTUNITIES IF YOU WANT To Make New Friends by mail, or go into business.
+Street City State BUSINESS OPPORTUNITIES IF YOU WANT To Make New Friends by mail, or go into business.
 We furnish mailing lists of all descriptions.
 Write for free lists.
-Box 100-AE, Fremont, Ohio.
-REX RABBITS Raise them for us.
-We pay up to \$12 each for MAKE GOOD MONEY! all you raise.
-Send 25c for full information and contract.
+Box 100-AB, Fremont, Ohio.
+REX RABBITS Pay up to \$12 each for MAKE GOOD MONEY!
+All you raise.
+Send 25 for full information and contract.
 Everything explained.
 Send at once and find out about this big proposition.
 Make this a profitable year.
 THE EASTERN RABBITRY ROUTE 1, Box 235 New Freedom, Pa.

 ELECTRIC TRICKS

 TRICKS WITH ELECTRICITY

 Make electric lights obey voice, make things spin, jump, kick, run, vibrate, buzz, shoot, flash, mystify-all by electricity.
 Make window novelties, floating rings, spirit rapping, all kinds of amusing and practical devices.
 Book tells how to do 200 stunts with 110 volts A.C.
 Postpaid \$1.

-CUTTING & SONS 72 1 St., Campbell, Calif.
+72 | St., Campbell, Calif.